unicef/iogt-pwa/README.md

 ## Contribution

-Please make sure to read the [Contributing Guide](https://github.com/unicef/iogt-pwa/blob/master/CONTRIBUTING.md) before making a pull request.
+Please make sure to read the [contributing guide](https://github.com/unicef/iogt-pwa/blob/master/CONTRIBUTING.md) before making a pull request.

 Thank you to all the people who already contributed to IOGT-PWA!